SStranks/MyFirstRepository/FrontEndMentor/32_dev_jobs_webapp/README.md

 # Frontend Mentor - Devjobs web app solution

-This is a solution to the [Devjobs web app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/devjobs-web-app-HuvC_LP4l).
+This is my solution for the [Devjobs web app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/devjobs-web-app-HuvC_LP4l).

 ## Table of contents